sqlparser/gspHome/gsp-demo-data-lineage.md

 In order to run this tool, JRE 1.5 or higher need to be installed.
 In command line, run java -Xms256m -Xmx1024m -jar DlineageDemo.jar

 1. Select the database vendor from menu -> Vendor
-2. Pickup the SQL script from menu ¡ú File ¡ú Load SQL Files, or just paste SQL query into the SQL editor.
+2. Pickup the SQL script from menu -> File -> Load SQL Files, or just paste SQL query into the SQL editor.
 3. Click "Analyze" button in the tool bar.
 4. Result will be shown in the diagram window and data flow xml file will be generated under the output directory in the same directory of DlineageDemo.jar.